Comparisons

 }

-tsgonest works with standard NestJS decorators — you don't need to learn or migrate to a different API.
+tsgonest works with standard NestJS decorators — no migration to a different API.

 OpenAPI generation